 So what’s an anti-social media company?
 Basically: a company that fails to treat its users as partners in the social experiences they’re co-creating with it.

-Companies like Facebook and Twitter aren’t the sole creators of their users’ experience in their services – they provide the infrastructure around content their users, not they, produce, selling advertising space against what amounts to the “content” of our lives (as my colleague Tim Lordan of the Internet Education Foundation in Washington told me once, they’re as much “like oil rigs” as media companies of the mass-media era of our childhoods).
-Of course, there are other co-creators of the social media experience – such as app developers and other third parties – but for some reason, probably because they add to the bottom line, it’s easier for social media companies to treat them as partners.
-Anti-social corporate behavior fails to treat users as partners in creating the experiences on the corporation’s site (examples of the flipside, pro-social corporate behaviors, in a minute).
+Companies like Facebook and Twitter aren’t the sole creators of their users’ experience in their services – they provide the infrastructure around content their users, not they, produce, selling advertising space against what amounts to the “content” of our lives.
+Of course, there are other co-creators of the social media experience – such as app developers and other third parties – but because they more obviously affect the bottom line, it’s easier for social media companies to treat them as partners.
+Anti-social media companies are the kind that fail to treat users as partners in creating the experiences on their site (examples of the flipside, pro-social corporate practices, in a minute).

 Another way to look at it is that anti-social media companies benefit by participatory media without themselves practicing participatory principles.
-In other words, they provide new infrastructure for people power (think Tahrir Square) without in their own practices and online spaces honoring and empowering the people – their users.
+In other words, they provide new infrastructure for people power (think Tahrir Square) without honoring and empowering the people – their users.

 So to put it positively, pro-social media companies educate and enable their users to co-create and co-maintain media experiences that benefit the users themselves as well as all the other parties to the experience – themselves, advertisers, app developers, partner sites, etc. Some examples are (please add more examples important to you in comments):

 - Educating users about how safety and privacy are a shared responsibility (among users and between users and providers) in this media environment and how key they are to positive experiences in their online communities.
-[It's helpful to everybody concerned when social media users are disabused of any false sense of security about companies' ability to wholly protect users' privacy and safety in a user-driven environment.]
+[It’s helpful to all parties involved when users are disabused of any false sense of security about companies’ ability to wholly protect users’ privacy and safety in a user-driven environment.]

 - Making controls, protections, and abuse reporting tools prominent and easy to use – and being responsive to abuse reports